-1. New replacement vehicle, maintenance and gasoline costs for the vehicle for transportation planning activities.
+1. Maintenance and gasoline costs for the vehicle used for transportation planning activities.
 This activity is in this element because the vehicle will be used in traffic data collection efforts.
 An intermittent use will be for travel to attend transportation related planning courses and meetings.

 Output.
-The documents anticipated in FY 2021-2022 from this element are up to date County Traffic Volume Mapping.
+The documents anticipated in FY 2023-2024 from this element are up-to-date County Traffic Volume Mapping.
 Also, updated maps in the adjusted 2020 Urban Area Boundary, the Metropolitan Planning Area, and the functional classification of roadways.